The Children's Museum of Indianapolis: Operations

 In 2008, the institution had revenue of $26.37 million and expenses of $26.369 million, with over half its income being supplied by the museum's endowment.
 The facility had more than one million visitors in 2008.
 Field trips from 775 schools brought more than 83,000 students to the museum during 2008.
 In 2010, the museum had 400 part and full-time employees.
 Additionally, 1,500 individuals contribute over 65,000 hours of volunteer work annually.

 The museum has five floors of exhibit halls in the main building.
 There are several smaller structures around the main building including Dinosphere, a theater, and an outdoor sports park.
 In total, the museum has 472900 sqft of floor space.
 The museum has a collection of over 130,000 artifacts, divided into two areas: Arts & Humanities and Natural Science.

 To maintain a regular change in its exhibits, significant emphasis is placed on research and development.
 Field experts are consulted regularly to assess the exhibits and offer proposals for new ones.
 The museum employs many experts who are leaders in their field of study.
 Because of its leadership and innovations, the museum is a world leader in its field.
 Child and Parents magazine have both ranked the museum as the best children's museum in the United States.
 The "institution is considered the gold standard of museums for children."
+It was cited by the New York Times as an example of a cultural institution that is ensuring awareness of the need to accommodate visitors with sensory issues is built in from the start of an exhibition's design.

 The museum employed a Wikipedian in Residence, appointed in August 2011, and has some QRpedia codes posted for visitors to read Wikipedia articles about objects in the collection, translated into their preferred language.
 QRpedia codes are located in the All Aboard! exhibit which directs users to the Reuben Wells steam engine Wikipedia article, and in the Carousel Wishes and Dreams exhibit, which links to the Broad Ripple Park Carousel article.